 In the case of non-Euronext indices a 100% margin must be available, as in the case with stock options.

-For deep out-of-the-money options KBC Securities Services applies very stringent margin requirements.
-The most recent formulas used can be asked by e-mail to KBC Securities customersupport@kbc.be.
+Strict guarantee rules are imposed for deep out-of-the-money options.
+You can always request the most recent formulas from KBC Securities Services by e-mail at customersupport@kbc.be.